SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 The virtual machine interpreter defines a set of supported primitives with unique ids.
 We will mimic this behavior and in our interpreter, the primitive with id `1` implements the behavior that adds up two integers.

-When a primitive method is activated,
+When a primitive method is activated, the body of the method is normally not executed.
+Instead the primitive 1 is executed.
+The method body is only executed, if the primitive failed.

+More concretely, when a primitive method is activated,

 - it first looks up what _primitive_ to execute based on its primitive id number, and executes it.
 - The primitive performs some validations if required, executes the corresponding behavior, and returns either with a success if everything went ok, or a failure if there was a problem.